Jinksi/webvr-synth-tutorial/README.md

 #### Adding effects

-Tone.js is incredibly powerful and comes with [heaps](https://tonejs.github.io/docs/) of built-in audio effects.
+Tone.js comes with [heaps](https://tonejs.github.io/docs/) of built-in audio effects.
 Let's route the synth through a lowpass filter and send it to a delay effect.

 ```js
 // a FeedbackDelay effect, repeating every eighth note with 80% feedback